ForestForgeron/simon_the_game/README.md

 My own realization of this game with Vue 3.

 - to start press "Start" button
--to reset press "Reset" button
+- to reset press "Reset" button

 In each round the game shows you a sequence of lights, which you have to repeat.